MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 4 - Choose your Office applications, architectures, and languages

-You can deploy all the Office applications in Office 365 ProPlus or exclude some.
-Applications that are initially excluded can be added back later, just as applications that are initially included can be removed later.
+You can deploy all the Office applications in Office 365 ProPlus or exlude some.
+Applications that are initially excluded can be added back later, just as aspplications that are initially included can be removed later.
 You can also choose the languages and architectures (32-bit or 64-bit) to install.

 We recommend identifying required languages in each region.
 You can deploy these languages directly as part of the first installation of Office.
 After you've deployed, you can install additional language accessory packs at any time by choosing one of the following: